Dr Emily Pillinger

 Biography

-After completing an undergraduate degree in Classics at New College, Oxford, I spent two years working as the Classics Teaching Fellow at Marlboro College, a small liberal arts college in Vermont (USA).
-I then moved to Princeton University where I wrote my PhD on ancient female prophetic voices.
-Back in the UK, I spent a year as a postdoctoral fellow at Bristol University’s Institute of Greece, Rome and the Classical Tradition.
-I subsequently taught as a lecturer in Latin literature at Balliol College, Oxford for two years, before joining the department of Classics at King’s in 2012.
-Since then my teaching and research has contributed to both the Classics and the Liberal Arts degree programmes.
+After completing an undergraduate degree in Classics at Oxford, I spent two years working as the Classics Teaching Fellow at Marlboro College, a small liberal arts college in Vermont (USA).
+I then moved to Princeton where I wrote my PhD on ancient female prophetic voices.
+Back in the UK, I spent a year as a fellow at Bristol's Institute of Greece, Rome and the Classical Tradition, then taught as a lecturer in Latin literature at Oxford for two years, before joining the Department of Classics at King’s in 2012.
+Since then my teaching and research has contributed to both the Classics and the Liberal Arts degree programmes, and I continue to shuttle happily back and forth between the departments of Classics and Interdisciplinary Humanities.

 Research interests